Print

 Conflict management: How to smoothen the career path

-Fatema Ghasia is a clinician-scientist and serves as director of Vision Neurosciences and Ocular Motility Lab at Cleveland Clinic.
-She has made outstanding contributions to eye movements and visual neuroscience by combining cutting-edge research and clinical ophthalmology, finding novel ways to quantify visual dysfunction and devising treatments in pediatric and neuro-ophthalmic eye diseases.
+Fatema Ghasia, MD, is a clinician-scientist, associate professor, and director of vision neurosciences and ocular motility lab at Cleveland Clinic.
+She has made outstanding contributions to eye movements and visual neuroscience.
+Ghasia combines cutting-edge research and clinical ophthalmology, finding novel ways to quantify visual dysfunction and devise treatments in pediatric and neuro-ophthalmic eye diseases.
 Her research focuses on studying abnormal brain circuits that cause visual problems in neurodevelopmental and neurodegenerative disorders.
-Ghasia has discovered a novel approach of quantifying eye movements as an objective marker of visual deficits seen in children and are devising artificial intelligence algorithms to expedite the diagnosis of amblyopia and strabismus in young children.
-Her research employs innovative ways to treat visuo-motor abnormalities in Parkinson’s disease, such as using a brain-machine interface to modulate oculomotor abnormalities in Parkinson’s disease.
-Ghasia has served on the ARVO Annual Meeting Program Committee and also serves on AAPOS Vision screening and Adult Strabismus committees.
-Her extramurally supported research was honored with the American Association of Pediatric Ophthalmology and Strabismus Young investigator award.
+She has discovered a novel approach of quantifying eye movements as an objective marker of visual deficits seen in children and are devising artificial intelligence algorithms to expedite the diagnosis of amblyopia and strabismus in young children.
+Her and her team's research employs innovative ways to treat visuo-motor abnormalities in Parkinson’s disease.
+They use a brain-machine interface to modulate oculomotor abnormalities in Parkinson’s disease.
+Ghasia has served on the ARVO Annual Meeting Program Committee and also serves on AAPOS Vision Screening and Adult Strabismus Committees.
+Her extramurally supported research was honored with the American Association of Pediatric Ophthalmology and Strabismus Young Investigator award.